Skip to main content

 If you remember Pac-Man and Frogger, you’ll be right at home at Dorky’s.
 Located in the heart of downtown Tacoma, Dorky’s boasts several rooms of old-school video games and pinball machines.
 Beer is available, but there is an equal mix of young families, teenagers and 20-somethings on first dates.
 Our boys had a great time here, although they were initially frustrated by how quickly they reached “game over.”
 Your young gamers may be surprised at how tricky the old-fashioned games can be at first.
 Be prepared to go through some quarters.
 Dorky’s also serves up some tasty dinner specials.

-Details: Open six days a week (closed Monday)
+Details: The arcade is open six days a week (closed on Mondays).

 Destiny City Comics, Tacoma